Great Leadership and Failure, why it’s essential

 Lesson 4: Gratitude: Learning from and embracing failure brings perspective, being able to see the good and bad enables gratitude.
 If one has only ever known success, they will often take for granted their fortune.
 Gratitude brings people together with an emotional bond.
 It is infectious, and as it spreads it lifts and encourages.
 I saw this firsthand in graduate school.
 We were tasked to give our team members feedback of how each of them could improve.
 As each person took their turn a feeling of anger, defensiveness, and divisiveness, prevailed among our group.
 When at last my turn came, I stated that I was not going to follow suit.
 Instead, I chose to express what I was grateful for with each individual.
 A physical transformation occurred as I watched the anger and divisiveness melt from each person’s face.
 Afterwards, each member of the group came to me individually, expressing appreciation for my words and how it changed the mood of the group.
 Gratitude softens the heart and allows a leader to reach and touch others in a way that would otherwise be impossible.
 Those that have successfully overcome failure know this truth and have the ability to live it.

 Lesson 6: Connected to lesson 5, is forgiveness.
 The Latin root of the word forgiveness is, perdonare, which means to give completely, without reservation.
 I will attempt to illustrate this deeply personal experience, in my attempt to make this point of forgiveness.
 In a very personal and yet professional experience, I was deeply hurt by those I was very close to.
 I went to church with them, I considered them my friends.
 They knew my children and my wife, and our kids went to school together.
 They were prominent members of the community and they were my boss’s and my coworkers.
 Yet in a cruel action they fabricated stories and rushed a judgement to condemn me.
 I was devastated.
 I felt betrayed.
 Not only had they hurt me personally, but my family, and my career.
 Yet, this was one of the greatest moments of my life.
 I had been prepared for this since I was a young boy.
 I needed to forgive, otherwise these hurt feelings would destroy me.
 This was not easy to do, as I saw them often.
 They would not speak to me, but instead shunned me and my family.
 I wish I could say, that I simply chose to forgive them and that was it, but it was much more complicated than that.
 It took time, and for me it took the aid of Heaven to finally forgive, to give completely without reservation.
 One of the pivotal moments of this process took place at our church, in which I was able to serve those that had hurt me.
-While they spurned me, yet I looked upon them with love removing the feelings of pain they had caused me and my family.
+While they spurned me, yet I looked upon them with love.
+While the feelings of pain may remain I am able to also see them with love.
+“To forgive is not to forget.
+The merit lies in loving in spite of the vivid knowledge that one that must be loved is not a friend.
+There is not merit in loving an enemy when you forget him for a friend” (Mahatma Gandhi).
 I still look upon the loss of their friendship with great sadness, but the anger is gone.
 Being a great leader, requires the ability to forgive.

 A lack of these lessons learned can put a new rural hospital CEO at a disadvantage with an almost certain doom, or any leader for that matter.
 Whereas, a CEO that possess this experience or these lessons, will be able to weather the difficulties of navigating the complexities of leadership.
 It will help them keep things in perspective, understanding how and when to change things.
 Certainly, these lessons are not a sure fire to success, but they will help in getting there.